 |Memory Extinction: Inhibition of NMDARs in Spines||Memory|

-In neuroscience, the word "forget" is used as in plain English, meaning that an event cannot be remembered.
+In neuroscience, the word "forgetting" is used as in plain English, meaning that an event cannot be remembered.
 However, what happens to the brain when one cannot remember?
 There are two different possibilities: (1) the physical memory traces have gone forever, and (2) the memory still exists but could not be recalled at a given moment.
 The AMPAR endocytosis is an example of the first possibility (Chapter 4).
 In this case, the memory is said to be "erased".
 Memory extinction refers to the second case.
 Its underlying mechanism is not known yet.
 Chapter 7 proposes that

 "Memory extinction occurs when the amount of synaptic AMPARs remains elevated, but NMDARs are inhibited by tubulin."